g3rhard/sysops-framework/content/docs/chapter-04-comparison.md

   "The right methodology is the one that matches how the work actually gets done."
 ---

-> _"The right methodology is the one that matches how the work actually gets done."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: